roman-milk/roman-milk.github.io/a-wife-awoken.md

+===

- ****** A Wife Awoken Ch.
-02 ****** bydirty_geezer© After the events that unfurled in part 1, our sex life took on a new intensity we hadn't had since the early days.
+After the events that unfurled in part 1, our sex life took on a new intensity we hadn't had since the early days.
 Sam's sexual appetite grew and grew into something like I always dreamed it would, and our sex was much more wild and dirty.
 No longer did she give my cock a few licks, oh no, now she sucked me dry, actually enjoying every mouthful of cum I could give her.

  What we both vocalised during our fuck sessions, was the excitement we felt that first threesome with Charles, and while we hadn't repeated it, I think we both knew that it was only the first of many such steamy adventures.